 Roughly 6 degrees near the base and roughly 30 degrees near the top

 Up to 330 feet (100 meters)

 One of the most common types of volcanoes is the cinder cone.
 Less dangerous compared to other types, cinder cones only grow to about 1,000-1,200 feet tall.
-Unlike some of the other types of volcanoes—namely, shield volcanoes and composite volcanoes—cinder cones are usually created from a single opening.
+Unlike some other types of volcanoes—shield and composite volcanoes—cinder cones are usually created from a single opening.
 The opening of a cinder cone is a cone-shaped structure, while the steeps are formed of the erupted, fragmented cinders that fall close to the chimney/vent.

 Shield volcanoes may be tall but tend to be very broad, with less steep slopes than other volcanoes.

 Shield volcanoes can be huge because of their ample supply of magma.
 For example, Mauna Loa is a shield volcano that rises more than 30,000 feet above its base on the bottom of the ocean.

 Examples of composite volcanoes: Mount Fuji, Mount Shasta, Mount St. Helens, Mount Rainier

 Composite volcanoes are also known as stratovolcanoes.
 Composite volcanoes are reasonably big and can rise up 8,000-10,000 feet.
 Moreover, they can range anywhere from 1-10 km in diameter.
 Their eruptions are dangerous and explosive in nature, with many layers of lava and pyroclastic materials, the current of rock and gas that can reach 1,800°F and 450 mph, killing any living organism in its path immediately.
 The citizens of Pompeii were killed by a composite volcano's pyroclastic flow.